 The Maximum Daily Allowance (MDA) shows the maximum amount of sugar that children of all ages can have to stay healthy.

-Some yogurts can contain over 4 sugar cubes!
+Some yogurts can contain up to 4 sugar cubes!
 This means that just one pot can put them worryingly close to their maximum daily allowance, so it’s really important to keep an eye on how much sugar you’re giving your children and try to choose healthier yogurts for them.

 Sometimes it can be hard to see how much sugar is in the yogurts you buy.
 We’ve tried to make this easier for parents by clearly laying out the sugar content of some of Liverpool’s most popular children’s yogurts in a handy guide.
 We’ve shown them in order of sugar content, so you can quickly identify which ones contain the most sugar.